TRossen89/Portfolio/README.md

 #### Java, JPA
 [View Repository](https://github.com/TRossen89/tobias-rossen-backend)
 A RESTful backend service designed to support a personal homepage showcasing my work.
 The API will provide endpoints for project info, tags, video presentations and more.
+I've made 3 projects in school resembling the structure of this project.

 **STATUS:** In development.